Silicrex/PokemonBreedingSimulator/README.md

 * Various simulations for Pokemon **IV breeding**. **IVs** are hereditary values which have a role in determining the **stat values** of a Pokemon (they're like points added onto the species' base stats).
 Each Pokemon has **six IVs**— one for Health, Attack, Defense, Special Attack, Special Defense, and Speed.
 IVs range from **0–31** in value.
 * The general **goal** of IV breeding is to get an **offspring with max-value IVs for all six stats**.
 This could be for **competitive, collector, completionist**, or etc purposes!
 * Progress is made by **selectively breeding** to keep desirable values and remove undesirable values.
 * Testing is all for the **BDSP (Brilliant Diamond & Shining Pearl)** games.
-Most concepts should apply to all the modern games (only difference I can think of is the egg group propagation; different species available and some species have their egg groups changed between games ie Ralts).
+Most concepts should apply to all the modern games (only difference I can think of is the egg group propagation, as there are different species available between different games, and some species have their egg groups changed ie Ralts).

 ## Usage

 If you want to run the simulations yourself—

 Files are meant to be edited and ran in an IDE.
-Settings are on the top of each script (which has settings).
+Settings are on the top of each script (for those which have settings).
 Results are printed to console.

 Example of a settings panel and snippet of output (regular settings for **breed_to_iv.py**, then output from that simulation in interactive mode):
 ![breed_to_iv.py settings panel](https://i.imgur.com/eO49TyT.png)